 (3.) improve the strength of the slab.

 A primary concern though with resin fillers is its safety for kitchen countertop surfaces.
-It is important that the material applied to the stone surface complies with government health standards.
+It is essential that the material applied to the stone surface complies with government health standards.
 Stone manufacturers must always assure that the treatment done is safe for kitchen use.

 Resin not only provides an aesthetic fix to the stone’s natural flaws, but it also ensures the strength of the slab itself.
 It improves the quality of the stone and, at the same time, reduces the cost of production.
 Furthermore, with the continuing development of this technology, expect to see a lot more improvements in the stone industry in the coming years.